 - Fresh cracked black pepper

 - 1 cup parsley pistou

-- To make the Parsley Pistou: Make this non-traditional pistou by mixing one cup of chopped flat leaf parsley, 2 minced garlic cloves, 2-3 tablespoons olive oil and a pinch of salt.
-Add a little more oil if needed.
+- To make the Parsley Pistou: Mix one cup of chopped flat leaf parsley, 2 minced garlic cloves, 3 tablespoons olive oil and a pinch of salt.